 Everybody wants to drink and serve the best possible coffee.

-Coffee beans are ground to allow the flavour to be extracted from the bean in water to provide a cup of coffee.
-The size and quality of grind have a significant and very easy to detect an effect on how a coffee will taste.
-Selecting a grind can prove a challenging and frustrating task but grinding fresh and to the correct size makes a huge difference.
+Selecting the correct grind size can prove a challenging and frustrating task but grinding fresh and to the correct size makes a huge difference.
 This is because as the coffee comes into contact with water, different flavour types come out at different times.
 First, you get acidic, sharp flavours, at the end you get increasing bitter flavours and hiding somewhere in the middle are the juicy sweet joyous flavours we all love.